apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the number of seconds after which the probe times out.</p>
+<p>Number of seconds after which the probe times out.
+Defaults to 1 second.
+Minimum value is 1.</p>
 </td>
 </tr>
 <tr>